ucquantum/momentum/application.md

 ### 3. Describe any events and meetings that your organization has held so far and your plans for the future.

-The VP, Treasurer, and I have been meeting in our current location (Reg 403 subject to change) on Monday and Wednesdays throughout this quarter.
+During the first few weeks, the VP, Treasurer, and I met in our current location (JRL 403) on Mondays and Wednesdays.

+Starting 6th week, we started publicizing these meetings and made them once a week on Wednesday, with a biweekly meeting on Monday for working on administrative tasks.

+We had more than 10 people attend the first of these meetings, and have maintained a weekly attendance of 5-6 people.

-We met with our club advisor, Andrew Cleland, and discussed how to begin recruitment and outreach, which since then, we have sent out an email to the CS undergraduate listhost.
-Additionally, though sharing on facebook have 25 students
+We've met with our club advisor, Andrew Cleland, and discussed how to begin recruitment and outreach, which since then, we have sent out an email to the CS undergraduate listhost.

-We either will reach out to professors
+We currently have over 50 members in our Facebook group, and a similar number subscribed to our listhost.

-### Priority Queue of goals for 2019 Autumn:
+### Priority Queue of goals for Winter 2020:

-	1. Host weekly club meetings where we follow the book 'Quantum Computing and Quantum Information' by Michael Nielsen and Isaac Chuang.

-	* I want the club to be primarily an introduction to the field for members, who most likely will not have a lot of experience in quantum computing.

-	2. Host at least one faculty lecture where they talk about their work and the challenges they face.
+	1. Host at least one faculty lecture where people can come hear field experts talk about their work.

-	3. Tour a lab.
+	2. Host weekly meetings to discuss recent developments in the field.

+	3. Host a hackathon where people can begin to learn to write quantum algorithms.

+	4. Take students on a tour of a lab where quantum computing research is being done.

 ### 4. How would your organization use its RSO status to benefit the University community and/or greater community?